cokeBeer/goot/README.md

     ]
 }
 ```
-This means the first parameter's taint and the second paramter's taint are passed to the first return value
+This means the first parameter's taint and the second parameter's taint are passed to the first return value

 ## Use as a framework